openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   8%22%5D%7D%7D%7D
 ```

 * `entity_id`: This value indicates that the Client Identifier is an Entity Identifier defined in OpenID Federation [@!OpenID.Federation].
 Processing rules given in [@!OpenID.Federation] MUST be followed.
 Automatic Registration as defined in [@!OpenID.Federation] MUST be used.
 The Authorization Request MAY also contain a `trust_chain` parameter.
 The final Verifier metadata is obtained from the Trust Chain after applying the policies, according to [@!OpenID.Federation].
-The `client_metadata` or `client_metadata_uri` parameter, if present in the Authorization Request, MUST be ignored when this Client Identifier scheme is used.
+The `client_metadata` parameter, if present in the Authorization Request, MUST be ignored when this Client Identifier scheme is used.

 * `did`: This value indicates that the Client Identifier is a DID defined in [@!DID-Core].
 The request MUST be signed with a private key associated with the DID.
 A public key to verify the signature MUST be obtained from the `verificationMethod` property of a DID Document.
 Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the JOSE Header.
 To obtain the DID Document, the Wallet MUST use DID Resolution defined by the DID method used by the Verifier.
-All Verifier metadata other than the public key MUST be obtained from the `client_metadata` or the `client_metadata_uri` parameter as defined in (#vp_token_request).
+All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in (#vp_token_request).

 The following is a non-normative example of a header and a body of a signed Request Object when Client Identifier scheme is a `did`: